 In the last few years, the department has strived to keep our residents better informed with the daily operations of the department and instituted a Facebook page which has been met with great success.
 The department provides crime mapping so residents can see what type of crimes are being reported in their neighborhoods.
 We also provide pertinent information on crime trends and even ask for the communitie’s help in identifying suspects in cases where we have surveillance footage of unknown suspects.

 The vision of the police department is to continue to provide the safest community for our residents as possible, while maintaining the excellent partnership with our residents that exist today.
 We will continue to be financially responsible, and continue to improve as a police department.
 Our department places a premium on training, education, and professional development.
-This year, officers received an average of 32 hours of advanced training as well as 20 hours mandated by the state.
+This year, officers received an average of 32 hours of advanced training.
 In 2017 the department voluntarily participated in the State of Ohio’s Collaborative Community-Police Advisory Board certification process.
 This program developed a set of common standards for law enforcement agencies in areas like Community Engagement, Use of Force, and Hiring.
 Participating agencies are assessed by outside evaluators on their compliance to the states standards; Pierce Township Police Department was awarded certification in January 2017.
-Also in 2018 the department received the “Platinum” award by Triple AAA, the second highest rating available, for traffic safety making Pierce Township one of only 17 agencies in the Tri-state to be recognized for its traffic safety programs.
+Also in 2018 the department received the “Platinum” award by Triple AAA, the highest rating available, for traffic safety making Pierce Township one of only 17 agencies in the Tri-state to be recognized for its traffic safety programs.

 Our officers are proud of their police department and the excellent job they do on a daily basis.
 They have a sense of pride in the community and enjoy the close working relationships with our residents, evident in the wave and smile you’ll see from the officer’s while on patrol or out on foot interacting with the residents.